Jade Moore: International career

 A 15-year-old Moore made her debut for England Under-17s.
 She has since represented England at Under-19, Under-20 and Under-23 levels.
 Moore played in the FIFA U-20 Women's World Cup in both 2008 and 2010.

 Moore also featured in England's 2009 UEFA Women's Under-19 Championship final win, against Sweden in Belarus.
 She received her first call up to the senior squad in October 2011, ahead of a UEFA Women's Euro 2013 qualifying tie against the Netherlands.
 Moore won her first senior international cap in February 2012, playing 90 minutes of England's 3–1 Cyprus Cup win over Finland.
 On the occasion of her third cap, Moore scored against Italy as England were beaten 3–1 in the competition's third place play–off.

 National coach Hope Powell picked Moore in her squad for UEFA Women's Euro 2013, but she remained an unused substitute in all three matches as England crashed out in the first round.
 When Mark Sampson replaced Powell as England coach, he named Moore in his first squad in December 2013.
 In May 2015, Sampson named Moore in his final squad for the 2015 FIFA Women's World Cup, where the team finished third.
 Moore was named to her third consecutive major tournament finals squad when Sampson selected her to his UEFA Women's Euro 2017 squad in April 2017.

 In May 2019, Moore was called up to the 2019 FIFA Women's World Cup squad.
 She played in four games including two starts against Argentina in the group stage and Sweden in the third-place playoff as England finished fourth.

+Moore was allotted 178 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.
+In total she received 50 caps for England and scored 1 goal.

 Personal life

 Moore was a student at Leeds Metropolitan University.
-As a 16-year-old she had won a Football Association scholarship to Loughborough University, where a routine screening revealed two holes in her heart.
+As a 16-year-old, she had won a Football Association scholarship to Loughborough University, where a routine screening revealed two holes in her heart.
 Moore was able to resume training two weeks after surgery.
 After graduating from university in 2013, Moore set up her own sports therapy business.